koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 >
 > As far as I know, it's indeed not possible to avoid the curse in full generality, but it doesn't have to be that bad in practice.
 If I'm considering three research directions to work on next month, and I happen to be grumpy when considering direction #2, then maybe I don't pursue that direction.
 Even though direction #2 might have seemed the most promising under more careful reflection.
 I think that the distribution of plans I consider involves relatively small upwards errors in my internal evaluation metrics.
 Sure, maybe I occasionally make a serious mistake due to the optimizer's curse due to upwards "corruption", but I don't expect to _literally die_ from the mistake.
 >
-> Thus, there are are _degrees_ to the optimizer's curse.
+> Thus, there are _degrees_ to the optimizer's curse.

 Both grader-optimization and argmax cause extreme, horrible optimizer's curse.
 Is alignment just that hard?
 I think not.